Stochastic star formation activity of galaxies within the first billion years probed by JWST: Evolution of

 Our results do not indicate an increase in $\sigma_{UV}$ that some works find necessary to describe the high-$z$ UVLF and thus reinforce the idea of a solution combining several effects in addition to bursty SFH.
 A high SFE has been found to play a role in the mild evolution of the UVLF at $z>10$ as discussed and found by \cite{Gelli24} and \cite{Shuntov25}.
-Here, we use our results, particularly the SFR obtained from specific modelling of the SFH to have a first order estimate of the instantaneous SFE ($\epsilon$\footnote{The instantaneous SFE is different from the integrated SFE ($\epsilon_{\star}=M_{\star} M_{\mathrm{h}}^{-1} f_{\mathrm{b}}^{-1}$).}, note that is different from the integrated star formation efficiency $\epsilon_{\star}$) by assuming the stellar-to-halo mass relation (SHMR) from \cite{Shuntov25a}.
-They inferred it using non-parametric abundance matching of their stellar mass function (SMF) and the \cite{Watson13} halo mass function (HMF).
-This allowed us to estimate the halo mass of our sample, then compute the halo accretion rate $\dot{M}_h$ following \cite{Dekel13}, and finally estimate $\epsilon$ from:
+Here, we used our results, particularly the SFR obtained from specific modeling of the SFH to have a first order estimate of the instantaneous SFE ($\epsilon$\footnote{The instantaneous SFE is different from the integrated SFE ($\epsilon_{\star}=M_{\star} M_{\mathrm{h}}^{-1} f_{\mathrm{b}}^{-1}$).}, note that is different from the integrated star formation efficiency $\epsilon_{\star}$) by assuming the stellar-to-halo mass relation (SHMR) from \cite{Shuntov25a}.
+They inferred it using nonparametric abundance matching of their stellar mass function (SMF) and the \cite{Watson13} halo mass function (HMF).
+This allowed us to estimate the halo mass of our sample, then compute the halo accretion rate $\dot{M}_h$ following \cite{Dekel13}, which is well understood from $\Lambda$CDM, and it is a function of halo mass and redshift.
+Finally, we estimated $\epsilon$ from: